-The district court conducted multiple trials over the next two years to resolve the competing claims to the vehicle collection.
+The district court conducted multiple trials over two years to resolve the competing claims to the vehicle collection.
 (See generally Ex.

 1.)
-The putative appellant here, Edward N. Detwiler, appeared at depositions and at the trials over the years in his representative capacity-as the Fraudulent Transferee's manager.
+Detwiler appeared at depositions and at the trials in a representative capacity-as the Fraudulent Transferee's manager.